mcooper7649/Authentication-v2/readme.md

 - Bcrypt Compare method uses the callback err and res (for result) but that callback is the same as our res.render
     - Lets rename the callback Bcrypt uses by default to avoid any errors and confusion
 - Try to login now and see if it works!

+## Level 5 Cookies and Sessions
+---

+Cookies are data that are stored in the local browser about the user's interection with our platform.
+Thinks like session id, token, items in cart are all common cookies.

+Cookies persist in your local browser unless you clear them.